 My rating: 4 stars

-Although growing up she was a bit of a tomboy, Catherine is described as an almost beautiful girl since she turned 15.
+Although while growing up she was a bit of a tomboy, Catherine is described as an almost beautiful girl since she has turned 15.
 She has a very active imagination and loves gothic novels.
 When she is invited by the Tilneys to stay for a time at Northanger Abbey, her imagination is propelled.
 She expects the abbey to hide secrets, as in the novels she likes to read, and looks for them whenever a chance arises.